-Some Democrats See Nevada As 'The Model'
+Democrats See Nevada As 'The Model' For A Blue Wave

 Nevada, a swing state, bucked the trend in 2016.
 That was when Nevada chose Hillary Clinton for president, when Democrats flipped the state legislature from red to blue and when the state delivered the first Latina senator to Washington D.C.